Atlanta tree canopy: Context

 Atlanta, often called a "city in a forest" and a "tree haven", has a large tree canopy covering much of its area.
 The city's main street is named after a tree, and beyond the Downtown, Midtown, and Buckhead business districts, the skyline gives way to a dense canopy of woods that spreads into the suburbs.
 The city's tree coverage percentage was estimated at 36% in a 2004 model.
 A 2010 study estimated its tree coverage at 50-53%.

 Atlanta's tree coverage does not go unnoticed—it was the main reason cited by National Geographic in naming Atlanta a "Place of a Lifetime":

 For a sprawling city with the nation’s ninth-largest metro area, Atlanta is surprisingly lush with trees—magnolias, dogwoods, Southern pines, and magnificent oaks.

 The city's lush tree canopy, which filters out pollutants and cools sidewalks and buildings, has increasingly been under assault from man and nature due to heavy rains, drought, aged forests, new pests, and urban construction.
 A 2001 study found that Atlanta's heavy tree cover declined from 48% in 1974 to 38% in 1996.
 This loss of tree canopy resulted in a 33% increase in stormwater runoff, and a loss of 11 million pounds of pollutants removed annually, a value of approximately $28 million per year.
-Due to a historic drought in the late 2000s, Atlanta lost trees at an unprecedented rate.
+Due to the 2006–2008 Southeastern United States drought, Atlanta lost trees at an unprecedented rate.
 For example, Piedmont Park lost about a dozen large, historic trees in 2009, compared to two or three during normal years.
 Although many of Atlanta's trees are between 80 and 100 years old and thus reaching the end of their normal lifespan, the drought accelerated their demise by shrinking the trees' roots.
 However, the problem is being addressed by community organizations and city government.
 Trees Atlanta, a non-profit organization founded in 1985, has planted and distributed over 126,000 shade trees.
 Atlanta's city government awarded $130,000 in grants to neighborhood groups to plant trees.

 The city is home to the Atlanta Dogwood Festival, an annual arts and crafts festival held one weekend during early April, when the native dogwoods are in bloom.